 For specific information about our services, please refer to the link below.

 Benefits of emotional wellbeing program

 What are benefits of psychological services?

-All the Under the Canopy psycologists are committed to helping people negotiate the emotional and social challenges of cancer and its treatments.
+All the Under the Canopy psychologists are committed to helping people negotiate the emotional and social challenges of cancer and its treatments

 Talking with one of our team members in an individual counselling session or attending one of our many group programmes can help with the following:

 - Coming to terms with a new diagnosis